An IRA individual retirement account certificate of deposit is a savings option for those looking for a guaranteed return on retirement funds.

 Is an IRA CD tax-deductible?

 You may be able to deduct some or all of your contributions to a traditional IRA.
 There are exceptions.
-For instance, if you exceed a certain income, your deduction might be limited.
+For instance, if you exceed a certain income, your contribution may have limited deductibility or not be deductible at all.

 Roth IRA contributions aren’t deductible.
 You don’t report the Roth IRA contributions on your tax return either.